All Episodes

 Right.

-So Article 3.
+So, Article 3.

-Member states shall ensure that journalistic sources and confidential communications are effectively protected.
+Member States shall ensure that journalistic sources and confidential communications are effectively protected.

-Member states shall not take any of the following measures.
+Member States shall not take any of the following measures.

-Okay, good start.
+Okay, that's a good start.

 Good start here.

-Let's go to B. Detain, sanction, intercept, or inspect media service providers or their editorial staff or subject them or their corporate or private premises to surveillance or search and seizure for the purposes of obtaining information relating to or capable of body hell, they could do with a few full stops in this, couldn't they?
+They and it's let's go to B. Detain, sanction, intercept or inspect media service providers or their editorial staff or subject them or their corporate or private premises to surveillance or search and seizure for the purposes of obtaining information relating to or capable of body health they could do with a few full stops in this couldn't they of identifying journalistic sources or confidential communications or

 Okay.

-Yeah, and you can do that.
+And you can do that.

 And this is the line that has been circulating, isn't it?

-And if there's one thing that we've seen ever since that glorious revolution of 2016 and Brexit was the fact that, of course, the EU didn't take that defeat and use it to be introspective about the way they were governing things.
+And if there's one thing that we've seen ever since that glorious revolution of 2016 and Brexit, was the fact that, of course, the EU didn't take that defeat and use it to be introspective about the way they were governing things.

-Such dissatisfaction had emerged in Britain about the European model and just who has sovereignty, right?
+Such dissatisfaction had emerged in Britain about the European model.

 So the EU isn't functioning particularly as a democratic institution.